Loss of Consciousness

 What to Expect

-When you visit the iCare, our team of exceptional and experienced physicians will immediately assess your situation, employ life saving intervention as needed, assess your medical history and provide a physical examination.
+When you visit one of our iCare Emergency Room & Urgent Care locations, our medical team, led by an experienced ER physicians will immediately assess your situation, employ life saving intervention as needed, assess your medical history and provide a physical examination.
 Your care team may perform further laboratory tests.
 Once you are diagnosed, a treatment plan will be provided based on severity of your condition and symptoms.
 In the event that a patient requires hospitalization or other procedures that we do not offer at iCare, we are able to transfer them to a hospital for admission.